inet-framework/inet-tutorials/configurator/doc/step9.rst

 Goals
 -----

-Configuring the whole network is not always desirable, because some part of the network should rather be configured dynamically.
+Configuring the whole network is not always desirable, because some parts of the network should rather be configured dynamically.
 In this step, some wired and wireless LANs' addresses are left unspecified by the configurator, and they get addresses with DHCP.